Proofread Anywhere Reviews

 Meanwhile, social media be like:

-When that’s all you’re seeing, proper English almost feels wrong, doesn’t it?
+These days, proper English almost feels wrong, doesn’t it?
 So proofreaders have to be sharper than ever.

 The good news is, like I said, AI can help with that.